Palazzo Grimaldi della Meridiana in Genoa

 Palazzo della Meridiana was built by Gerolamo Grimaldi Oliva (1493-1557), Genoese banker between the 1541 and the 1545; the main entrance was uphill of St. Francis.
 Neither the route nor the Palazzi di Strada Nuova (today Via Garibaldi) did not exist.

-Gerolamo Grimaldi left the palace to his son, Battista, who completed the interior decoration of the palace with interventions by the Bergamasco, of Luca Cambiaso, the Perolli, of Lazzaro Calvi and of Giò Batta Castello; in the same years the north façade was frescoed with "Fatiche d'Ercole" (Aurelio Busso).
-At that time the route of "Strada Nuova" was traced and the magnificent buildings that crown it began to be built.
+Gerolamo Grimaldi left the palace to his son, Battista, who completed the interior decoration of the palace with interventions by the Bergamasco, of Luca Cambiaso, the Perolli, of Lazzaro Calvi and Giò Batta Castello; in the same years the north facade was frescoed with "Labors of Hercules" (Aurelio Busso).
+In that period the direction of "Strada Nuova" was traced and the magnificent buildings that crown it began to be built.

 Subsequently (1778 - 1786) was opened "Strada Nuovissima" (today via Cairoli): the Piazza (now Piazza della Meridiana) was created to connect with "Strada Nuova".
 The south façade of the palace was thus renovated to a design by Giacomo Brusco.
 The Piazza thus took the name of "Piazza della Meridiana" for the beautiful Meridiana which was built on the facade of Palazzo Grimaldi.